-The objectives of the memory clinics are to discover memory issues as well as other illnesses like vascular dementia and to provide patients with appropriate information, treatment and support that they need to help them live an independent life.
+The objectives of the memory clinics are to discover memory issues as well as other illnesses like vascular dementia and to provide patients with the appropriate information, treatment and support that they need to help them live an independent life.

 A memory clinic is a medical facility specialising in the diagnosis and assessment of memory illnesses.

 These facilities were first seen in the United Kingdom in the early 1980s, and they were primarily in academic research centres.
 By 2009, there were approximately 246 dementia healthcare facilities offering various memory clinic tests.